christianaao/fe-news-article/README.md

-# Community Connection News Application - Frontend
+# Community Connection News Application

 ## About this Project